| Home | E-Submission | Sitemap | Contact Us |

 ABSTRACT

-The septal swell body (SSB), a distinct anatomical structure located in the anterior nasal septum, has been recognized as a significant contributor to nasal obstruction, impacting airflow dynamics and nasal resistance.
+The septal swell body, a distinct anatomical structure in the anterior nasal septum, is a significant contributor to nasal obstruction and affects airflow dynamics and nasal resistance.
 This meta-analysis evaluated the impact of septal swell body volume reduction (SSBVR).

-A systematic review of studies from PubMed, SCOPUS, Embase, Web of Science, and Cochrane databases was conducted through October 2024.
-Outcomes included changes in nasal obstruction scores, cross-sectional area, and nasal airway resistance pre- and post-SSBVR.
+A systematic review was conducted using PubMed, Scopus, Embase, Web of Science, and Cochrane databases through October 2024.
+Outcomes included changes in nasal obstruction scores, cross-sectional area, and nasal airway resistance before and after SSBVR.
 Standardized mean differences (SMDs) were calculated, and the effectiveness of SSBVR combined with turbinate surgery was compared to turbinate surgery alone.

 Seven studies involving 232 patients were analyzed.
-SSBVR significantly improved crosssectional area (SMD = -1.05, 95% CI [-1.88; -0.21]) and nasal airway resistance (SMD = -0.67, 95% CI [-0.89; -0.45]), while nasal obstruction scores demonstrated significant improvements over up to 12 months (SMD = 2.54, 95% CI [1.81; 3.26]).
-The addition of SSBVR to turbinate surgery resulted in greater improvement in nasal obstruction scores (SMD = 0.47, 95% CI [0.24; 0.70]) compared to turbinate surgery alone, though no significant differences were observed in crosssectional area or nasal airway resistance.
-Subgroup analyses revealed time-dependent improvements in nasal obstruction scores and variability in effectiveness based on treatment modality.
+SSBVR significantly improved cross-sectional area (SMD, –1.05; 95% CI, –1.88 to –0.21) and nasal airway resistance (SMD, –0.67; 95% CI, –0.89 to –0.45).
+Nasal obstruction scores showed significant improvements up to 12 months (SMD, 2.54; 95% CI, 1.81 to 3.26).
+When SSBVR was added to turbinate surgery, nasal obstruction scores improved further (SMD, 0.47; 95% CI, 0.24 to 0.70) compared to turbinate surgery alone, though no significant differences were found in cross-sectional area or nasal airway resistance.
+Subgroup analyses demonstrated time-dependent improvements in nasal obstruction scores and varied effectiveness based on treatment modality.

-SSBVR significantly improves nasal obstruction and airflow metrics, with added benefits when combined with turbinate surgery.
-Further randomized trials are warranted to validate these findings and optimize treatment strategies.
+SSBVR significantly improves nasal obstruction and airflow metrics, with additional benefits when combined with turbinate surgery.
+Further randomized trials are warranted to validate these findings and guide optimal treatment strategies.

-Keywords: Nasal Septum, Nasal Obstruction, Nasal Cavity, Nasal Surgical Procedures, Turbinate, Radiofrequency Ablation, Cold Ablation
+Keywords: Nasal Septum; Nasal Obstruction; Nasal Cavity; Nasal Surgical Procedures; Turbinate; Radiofrequency Ablation

 Editorial Office